-Kevin K. Russell has argued ten merits cases in the Supreme Court in the past eight years.
-He has been counsel or co-counsel in dozens of other cases as well, while also frequently filing amicus briefs on behalf of groups such as the ACLU, NAACP, the National Women’s Law Center, and constitutional law scholars.
+Kevin K. Russell has argued eleven merits cases in the past nine years and served as counsel or co-counsel in nearly 50 merits cases before the Court.
+In addition to representing a range of individuals, businesses, and institutions as parties, Kevin frequently serves as counsel to amici such as the ACLU, NAACP, the National Women’s Law Center, and constitutional law scholars.
 Kevin currently is an instructor in the Harvard Supreme Court Litigation Clinic, and previously was an instructor in the Stanford Supreme Court Litigation Clinic for eight years.

 Prior to joining the firm, Kevin worked in the Appellate Section of the Civil Rights Division at the U.S. Department of Justice.
 During that time, he represented the United States in more than thirty-five civil and criminal cases in eleven federal courts of appeals, presenting oral argument in more than two dozen of those cases.